 As a dancer, live painting is another kind of improvisational practice for me; another language or method of exploring the curiosities of the room; the people in it, the sounds, and my relationship to them.
 In truth, I sometimes get overwhelmed by sounds and people.
 Painting/drawing as performance allows me to find a calm space within that chaos.

-I have performed with improvising musicians at exhibitions/galleries, inside bedrooms, poetry launches, art nightclub events, and surrounded by nature in local parks in Tokyo.
+I have performed at gallery exhibitions, poetry launches, art nightclub events, inside bedrooms, and surrounded by nature in public parks in Tokyo.
+Some of these performances were solo, others were with improvising musicians, and participation with the audience.
 Each environment influences the work made.
 Before beginning, I have some ideas about shape and color, but most of what is made is coming from the location I’m in / the people I’m surrounded by.

 small room with people in it